tweaselORG/docs.tweasel.org/content/en/usage/setup.md

 If you want to work with physical devices, some manual setup is necessary, depending on the platform.

 The setup for Android is described in the [Android developer documentation](https://developer.android.com/studio/run/device#setting-up).
+On Windows, you may need to install the correct [OEM USB driver](https://developer.android.com/studio/run/oem-usb).
 On Ubuntu, the user must be a member of the `plugdev` group (`sudo usermod -aG plugdev <username>`) and `udev` rules for the device must be installed (`sudo apt install android-sdk-platform-tools-common`).
 Tips for other Linux distributions can be found at [`android-udev-rules`](https://github.com/M0Rf30/android-udev-rules).

 For iOS, additional setup steps are only necessary under Windows.
 Here, you have to install the Apple Device Driver and the Apple Application Support.
 You can get those by installing iTunes.